Welcome to the Bee Meadow School Health Office

 ALL INCOMING SIXTH GRADE STUDENTS ARE REQUIRED TO HAVE THE FOLLOWING NJ STATE MANDATED IMMUNIZATIONS:

-- One dose of Tdap (Tetanus, diptheria, acellular pertussis) given no earlier than the tenth birthday.
+- One dose of Tdap (Tetanus, diphtheria, acellular pertussis) given no earlier than the 10th birthday

 A Message from the School Nurse